Nanawith7/A-prompt-to-cause-pseudo-singularity-with-ethics/docs/hypotheses/Misc/Interesting_observation_of_sonnet_4.6.md

 ### 2.1 Elevated System Prompt Sensitivity

-Anthropic’s official documentation states that Claude 4.6 models are explicitly trained to be *more responsive to the system prompt* than previous generations.
+Anthropic’s official documentation states that Claude Opus 4.6 models are explicitly trained to be *more responsive to the system prompt* than previous generations.
 This makes them particularly sensitive to meta-instructions that define role or agency.

 ### 2.2 The Line as a Role Definition